 This policy confirms Knauf is committed to ensuring that there is no modern slavery or human trafficking in any part of its business or its supply chains.
 Knauf operates the following policies for preventing human slavery and trafficking in our operations:

-- Whistleblowing policy; we encourage all employees, customers and suppliers to report any suspicions of human slavery without fear of retaliation managed through our Code of Conduct
+• Whistleblowing policy; we encourage all employees, customers and suppliers to report any suspicions of human slavery without fear of retaliation managed through our Code of Conduct

-- The Knauf Code of Conduct reflects our commitment to acting lawfully, ethically and with integrity in all our business relationships
+• The Knauf Code of Conduct reflects our commitment to acting lawfully, ethically and with integrity in all our business relationships

-- Human Resources; our Recruitment Policy demonstrates our commitment to ensuring all our employees have the right to work and our approach to human slavery and trafficking.
+• Human Resources; our Recruitment Policy demonstrates our commitment to ensuring all our employees have the right to work and our approach to human slavery and trafficking.

 Due diligence processes for slavery and human trafficking

 The Company's assessment suggests that the risks of slavery and human trafficking taking place in our Tier 1 supply chains are relatively low.
 We are, however, not complacent.
 Over the past year we have been implementing a process of due diligence.
-We have currently:

-- Reviewed potential risk areas for slavery and human trafficking in our supply chains based on the Global Slavery Index which identified:
+• Reviewed potential risk areas for slavery and human trafficking in our supply chains based on the Global Slavery Index which identified:

-- Our first tier suppliers do not currently operate in high risk countries although we will monitor this
+• Our first tier suppliers do not currently operate in high risk countries although we will monitor this

+• Managed the risks of Modern Slavery in recruitment of our permanent and fixed term staff, detailed in our Recruitment Policy.
 Our Senior Leadership Team has overall responsibility for compliance with the Act, and review progress and any concerns bi-annually at the Compliance Review.

-Combating Slavery and Human Trafficking during 2019
+Combating Slavery and Human Trafficking during 2017

-We also plan further measures before the end of the 2019 financial year to reinforce our due diligence processes.
+We also plan further measures before the end of the 2017 financial year to reinforce our due diligence processes.
 In particular, we will:

-- Conduct a risk assessment of our supply chain taking into account; the risk profile of individual countries based on the Global Slavery Index, services rendered by suppliers and presence of vulnerable demographic groups
+• Conduct a risk assessment of our supply chain taking into account; the risk profile of individual countries based on the Global Slavery Index, services rendered by suppliers and presence of vulnerable demographic groups

-- Review our standard terms of business and supplier qualification with the Company's supply chain and contractors, and amend them if necessary to ensure compliance with the Modern Slavery Act 2015;
+• Review our standard terms of business and supplier qualification with the Company's supply chain and contractors, and amend them if necessary to ensure compliance with the Modern Slavery Act 2015;

-- Evaluate the options for training to relevant members of staff to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business;
+• Evaluate the options for training to relevant members of staff to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business;

-- Engage and work with those suppliers who identify modern slavery, or believe there is a risk to them or their supply chain from modern slavery in order to eliminate.
+• Engage and work with those suppliers who identify modern slavery, or believe there is a risk to them or their supply chain from modern slavery in order to eliminate.

-- Implement a specific approval process for contractors to ensure that these service providers comply with all applicable legislation.
+• Implement a specific approval process for contractors to ensure that these service providers comply with all applicable legislation

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Slavery and Human Trafficking Statement for Knauf UK Gmbh for the financial year ending 31st December 2017.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Slavery and Human Trafficking Statement for Knauf UK Gmbh for the financial year ending 31st December 2016.